fatiando/pooch/doc/usage.rst

     import os

-    # Names and urls of the data files
+    # Names and urls of the data files.
+The file names are used for naming the
-    # (file names are only used for naming the downloaded files)
+    # downloaded files.
+These are the names that will be included in the registry.
     fnames_and_urls = {
         "c137.csv": "https://www.some-data-hosting-site.com/c137/data.csv",
         "cronen.csv": "https://www.some-data-hosting-site.com/cronen/data.csv",